 As the psychoanalytic turn in the late 19th century approaches, the focus is shifted back to women’s minds as the source of their aberrance.
 Phillipe Pinel, a French physician appointed to the Bicetre Institute in France began his own investigations on the nature of hysteria.
-To Pinel, nymphomania was considered an exaggerated form of hysteria, which was caused by “domestic discipline and a secluded homelife” (Horowitz, 1977: 36).
+To Pinel, nymphomania was considered an exaggerated form of hysteria, which was caused by ‘domestic discipline and a secluded homelife’ (Horowitz, 1977: 36).
 Women who masturbated encouraged the onset of hysteria.
-Furthermore, those who were “physically and morally sensitive, abused sexual pleasure, had lively emotions, voluptuous reading and conversation; deprived of the pleasures of love after having experienced long satisfaction in that domain,” as well as those who were nursing, were predisposed to becoming hysterical (Appiganesi, 2007: 144).
+Furthermore, those who were ‘physically and morally sensitive, abused sexual pleasure, had lively emotions, voluptuous reading and conversation; deprived of the pleasures of love after having experienced long satisfaction in that domain,’ as well as those who were nursing, were predisposed to becoming hysterical (Appiganesi, 2007: 144).
 Pinel broke hysteria down into three stages.
 The first stage is typically marked with depressive symptoms and restlessness.
 It is in the second stage in which female sexuality is called into question.
 The woman stops fighting her urges and disregards what is proper behavior for her sex.
 Her looks and gestures become provocative and are used as a means of soliciting male attention.
 If she is rejected, she displays indulgent emotions and makes threats.

-Pinel describes the afflicted in the third phase as, “on fire without fever” and takes on the symptoms of a maniacal condition (Horowitz, 1977: 37).
+Pinel describes the afflicted in the third phase as, ‘on fire without fever’ and takes on the symptoms of a maniacal condition (Horowitz, 1977: 37).
 Pinel’s later research elaborated that women who became violently hysterical did so because of different forms of sexual deprivation, such as an impotent husband or a socially undesirable lover (Horowitz, 1977: 37).
 Now sexuality was not only a problem that women had to control, but something that men had to prevent and cure.
 Bataille’s understanding of women’s role as gatekeeper of erotism is evident here, as the inability for women to perform their roles, or even act like men, is grounds for hospitalization, or in keeping with Bataille, taken out of circulation.

 The theoretical perspectives on hysteria and hysterics did not change much throughout the 19th century, with various physicians suggesting different etiological reasons for its onset.
 Sigmund Freud however, found in hysteria another way of understanding subjects and formulated his theory of psychoanalysis, grounded in psychosexual development and repressed trauma.
 Freud believed that hysteria was not an exclusively feminine disorder, but rather that the symptoms which manifested were gendered, with women’s symptoms being erotically charged, whereas males were in the form of ambitious endeavours (Young-Bruehl, 1990).
 Freud also believed that a woman could be a hysteric did not necessarily have to present with the classic symptoms, but could be considered hysterical if she was sexually aggressive or would manipulate situations to satisfy her sexual urges (Young-Bruehl, 1990).
 In uncovering the repressed trauma, Freud believed that the hysteric could resolve the unconscious tension and return to normal functioning in the traditional passive feminine role.